The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Results

-Figure~\ref{fig:bhmasses} shows that the black hole masses of the simulated stripped nuclei are consistent with the black hole masses of observed UCDs.
 The masses and mass fractions of these black holes in UCDs are a reliable indicator of them being stripped nuclei.
 This result is a strong test of our model of UCD formation since the lack of a relation between nucleus mass and black hole mass in our model means that it is not a guarantee that our model would match observations.
-It is also a weak test of the EAGLE simulations since the simulations are calibrated to match low-redshift black holes and stripped nuclei form at high redshifts \citep{Mayes2021}.
+It is also a weak test of the EAGLE simulations since black holes in the simulations are calibrated to match low-redshift galaxy properties and the effect of black hole feedback by calibrating the black hole mass-stellar mass relation, and not the masses of black holes at the high redshifts that stripped nuclei form \citep{Mayes2021}.

 The most massive black hole we find in a stripped nucleus in any cluster has a mass of 7~$\times$~10\textsuperscript{7}~\(\textup{M}_\odot\).
-However, we note that this object has a progenitor galaxy mass of 6~$\times$~10\textsuperscript{10}~\(\textup{M}_\odot\) and a predicted nucleus mass of 3~$\times$~10\textsuperscript{9}~\(\textup{M}_\odot\), which could mean that it may more closely resemble a compact elliptical galaxy than a UCD.
-Compact ellipticals have masses $>$~10\textsuperscript{9}~\(\textup{M}_\odot\) and $R_{eff} > 100$ pc while observed UCDs typically have maximum masses of a few times 10\textsuperscript{8}~\(\textup{M}_\odot\) and $R_{eff} < 100$ pc \citep[e.g.][]{Mieske2006}.
+However, this object has a progenitor galaxy mass of 6~$\times$~10\textsuperscript{10}~\(\textup{M}_\odot\) and a predicted nucleus mass of 3~$\times$~10\textsuperscript{9}~\(\textup{M}_\odot\), which could mean that it may more closely resemble a compact elliptical galaxy than a UCD.
+Compact ellipticals have masses $>$~10\textsuperscript{9}~\(\textup{M}_\odot\) and $R$\textsubscript{eff} > 100 pc while observed UCDs typically have maximum masses of a few times 10\textsuperscript{8}~\(\textup{M}_\odot\) and $R$\textsubscript{eff} < 100 pc \citep[e.g.][]{Mieske2006}.
 Excluding this object, the most massive black hole in a stripped nucleus for the seven clusters ranges from 1.2~$\times$~10\textsuperscript{7}~\(\textup{M}_\odot\) to 5~$\times$~10\textsuperscript{7}~\(\textup{M}_\odot\).
 This range is consistent with the most massive black hole found in a UCD, M60-UCD1, which has a mass of 2~$\times$~10\textsuperscript{7}~\(\textup{M}_\odot\) and is found in the massive Virgo cluster.
 Table~\ref{tab:massbhs} lists the most massive black hole in the stripped nuclei of each simulated cluster.
 The most massive black hole mass increases with cluster mass, although there is a reasonable amount of scatter.